spiceai/cookbook/file/README.md

 select location from docs;
 ```

-You should see outputs similar to the following.
+You should see outputs similar to the following:

 ```text
 +---------------------------------------------+